KonstantinBurkin/Vaccination_rates/README.md

 # World_vaccination_data_analysis
-This is my Data Analysis project for MSU course "Programming and data analysis in Python".
+This is my Data Analysis project for MSU course "Data analysis with Python".

 Link to the course is [here](https://github.com/MSUcourses/Data-Analysis-with-Python/tree/main/Python).